dferber90/webapp/README.md

     These chunks are generated as described above (using the route definitions).
     Chunks are also used to split out common functionality, so not every chunks serves routes (eg `commonsChunk.js`).

+**Important:** Only one default export, no other exports in routes.

+    You specify which component should load for a specific route in `app/common/routes/index.js` using `cb(null, require('./components/<Component>'))`.
+    Here `<Component>` is loaded with require, but the file `<Component>.js` defines its exports with ES6 module syntax.
+    Therefore, the file `<Component>.js` must have one default export only and no other named exports.
+    Otherwise your app will break with `Error: Invariant Violation: ReduxRoute.render(): A valid ReactComponent must be returned.
+You may have returned undefined, an array or some other invalid object.`.

 ### Redux Router
 A React Router component specifically for Redux is registered in `app/common/routes/rootRouter`.
 This will register a `router` property in the store.
 All route changes also flow through redux.